MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **is_shared_mailbox** - whether the action pertains to a shared mailbox

 - **number_of_accounts** - total number of accounts that the action is performed on

+- **policy_did_change** - If the Intune policy on the account changed and caused this account action

 - **result** - result for the action, for example, success, failure.